epoch-research/epoch-website/_pages/careers.md

 Bear in mind that you don’t need to know about all of these things to be a strong candidate.
 If you think you might be a good fit for us, please apply!
 If you’re unsure whether this is the right role for you, we strongly encourage you to apply anyway.

-*Applications will open in June.
-Register your interest below to be notified.*
+*Applications for the current hiring round will be open until July 31st.*

 # Open Positions